Language-Research-Technology/ldac-profile/profile-text/profile.md

-- **Structural** RO-Crate metadata - how the root dataset links to files, and the abstract structure of nested collections (eg collections/corpora or other curated datasets) and objects or study; linguistic Items, Sessions or Texts).
+- **Structural** RO-Crate metadata - how the root dataset links to files, and the abstract structure of nested collections (eg collections/corpora or other curated datasets) and objects of study; linguistic Items, Sessions or Texts).
 This profile assumes that a repository (for example, an OCFL storage root, with an API for accessing it) exists and that it can at a minimum support (a)